Separatism in the United Kingdom: Independent Northern Ireland

-Independence is a fringe view in Northern Ireland, but has been supported by groups such as Ulster Third Way and some factions of the Ulster Defence Association.
-It is however neither supported by any of the political parties represented in the Northern Ireland Assembly nor by the government of the United Kingdom or the government of the Republic of Ireland.
+Independence (separate from the Republic of Ireland) is a fringe view in Northern Ireland, but has been supported by groups such as Ulster Third Way and some factions of the Ulster Defence Association.
+However, it has not been supported by any of the political parties represented in the Northern Ireland Assembly, by the government of the United Kingdom, or by the government of the Republic of Ireland.